 You will need a licence to fish for trout in Tasmania’s lakes.
 A free brochure – ‘Fishing Code for Anglers’ is available from licence-selling agents and the Inland Fisheries Commission.

-Barbeque Carpark Fishing Pet Friendly
+Barbeque Carpark Disabled access available Fishing International Pet Friendly